dplocki/podcast-downloader/README.md

 ### Non-default the publish_date

 The `%publish_date%` by default gives result in format `YEARMMDD`.
-In order to change the date you can provide the new format after the colon (the `:` character).
+In order to change it you can provide the new one after the colon (the `:` character).
 The script respect the codes [of the 1989 C standard](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes), but the percent sign (`%`) must be replaced by dollar sign (`$`).
 This is because of my unfortunate decision to use the percent character as marker of the code.

 | The standard code | The script code | Notes                                      |
 |:------------------|:----------------|:-------------------------------------------|